bruhdev1290/FOIA-Portal---Unified-Repository/README.md

 ## 🏗️ System Overview

-This system consists of:
+This repository contains the complete FOIA Portal system:

 - **Backend**: A Drupal-based API and content management system for processing FOIA requests
-- **Web Interface**: Public-facing portal where citizens can submit and track requests
+- **Frontend**: A Jekyll-based public-facing website where citizens can submit and track requests
-- **Admin Interface**: Tools for agencies to manage and respond to requests
+- **Admin Interface**: Drupal's administrative interface for agencies to manage and respond to requests

 ## 📁 Repository Structure